canonical-web-and-design/practices/coding/javascript.md

 Typically, these props will be spread into either an html element, or another react component.
 The following are some helpful patterns for managing this with TypeScript:

-When typing `...rest` for an html child, React helpfully provides the `HTMLAttributes` generic which you can provide with a specific HTML element type.
+When typing `...rest` for an html child, React helpfully provides the `HTMLAttributes` and `HTMLProps` generics which you can provide with a specific HTML element type.
 Some html elements that only inherit global attributes, like `<aside>`, have no specific type, and can be typed with `HTMLElement`.
 If you're using an IDE with good TypeScript support, you should find auto-completions for these types when typing `HTML`...

 It can be helpful to rename `...rest` (e.g. `...divProps`) to reflect which component the props are spread into.